Alberta's Calgary Centre / North Hill Centre

 Graphic from The Hudson's Bay Company

-Above is an exterior view of The Bay department store at DEVONSHIRE MALL.
+An exterior view of The Bay department store at DEVONSHIRE MALL.

 Photo from http://www.devonshireplace.ca

-Here we see the mall entry of the store.
+Here, we see the store's mall entry.

 Photo from www.ivanhoe cambridge.com.en

-The Chapters store at DEVONSHIRE MALL.
-In early 1996, the Toronto-based bookseller assumed space previously leased as a Miracle Food Mart (1970-1989) and A & P supermarket (1989-1995).
+In early 1996, a Toronto-based Chapters bookstore assumed space previously leased as a Miracle Food Mart (1970-1989) and A & P supermarket (1989-1995).
+Chapters, Inc. merged with Toronto-based Indigo Books & Music, Inc. in August 2001.
+The DEVONSHIRE Chapters would be rebannered as an Indigo store in October 2018.

 Photo from http://mckaycocker.com / McKay Cocker Construction

 A major expansion, built between August 1999 and September 2000, added a Southeast Wing.
-It was anchored by a Loews Cineplex 12-screener and added fifteen inline stores to the complex.
+It was anchored by a Loews Cineplex 12-screener and added fifteen stores to the complex.

 Photo from http://mckaycocker.com / McKay Cocker Construction

-On a circa-2002 site plan, a section of mallway created from a vacant Miracle Mart, in 1987, is shown in dark gray.
+On a circa-2002 plan, a section of mallway created from a vacant Miracle Mart, in 1987, is shown in dark gray.
 An adjacent Zellers opened in 1995.
 The 1999-2000 expansion is indicated in medium gray.
-With this addition, DEVONSHIRE MALL spanned 1,050,900 leasable square feet and contained 175 stores under its roof.
+With this addition, DEVONSHIRE MALL spanned around 1,050,900 leasable square feet and contained 175 stores under its roof.
 Free parking is provided for 5,400 autos.

 DEVONSHIRE MALL TENANTS 2002: